IceDragon200/mruby-sfml-audio/README.md

 * SoundBufferRecorder

 ## Abstracted

 These are classes or modules, that simply exist for reflecting the SFML API.
-Classes that inherit these, will define all the methods themselves, therefore, these classes tend to be empty.
+Classes that inherit these, will define all the methods themselves, therefore, these classes tend to be empty in ruby.

 * AlResource
 * SoundRecorder